justin-carver/Squrl/README.md

 - [Encryption / Decryption of Data  using PBKDF2 & AES](https://rhamedy.medium.com/encryption-decryption-of-data-based-on-users-password-using-pbkdf2-aes-algorithms-592f8c1bb79a)
 - [Small but powerful - Shortened URLs an Attack Vector](https://cofense.com/small-powerful-shortened-urls-attack-vector/)
 - [The Secrets in URL Shortening Services](https://www.sans.org/blog/the-secrets-in-url-shortening-services/)

+These were some of they *key* ones (get it) that impacted the reasoning for this project.
+For even more, type in `short url attacks` into Google and you'll get the idea.